szitto/diagrams-flowcharts/README.md

 ### Description
-In this repository I store draw.io graphs and other sketches / plans / diagrams for stuff I built.
+In this repository I store draw.io graphs and other sketches / plans / diagrams for stuff I build.
 ###  Content
 - aws-news-webhook